NSLS-II-BMM/BeamlineManual/docs/intro.rst

 CA Dashboard
 ~~~~~~~~~~~~

-At the top of the big screen, you see a crude-but-handy beamline
+At the top of the some screens, you see a crude-but-handy beamline
 monitor.
 It looks like this:

 .. _fig-cadashboard: